Bilabonnement-eksamensopgave-2024/skade-microservice/README.md

 # skade-microservice

+## Microservice Overview: Damage Management System

+The **Damage Management System** microservice is designed to manage damage-related information, including damage types and individual damage reports.
+It adheres to RESTful principles, enabling operations like data retrieval, creation, updating, and deletion.
+This service is modular, scalable, and can be integrated with other systems for damage tracking and cost estimation.

+---

+## Microservice Components

+### Damage Types API

+Handles the categorization of damages by severity and repair cost.
+Provides endpoints to:

+- Retrieve all damage types or a specific type by ID.
+- Add new damage types to the system.
+- Update or delete existing damage types.

+### Damage Reports API

+Tracks individual damage incidents, associating them with cars, subscriptions, and damage types.
+Key functionalities include:

+- Retrieving damage reports by various filters (e.g., car ID, subscription ID).
+- Adding new reports and updating existing ones.
+- Calculating total repair costs for subscriptions.

 # Endpoints

 This API provides several endpoints for managing damage types.
 Each damage type contains information about the type of damage, its severity, and associated repair costs.s